risingwavelabs/risingwave-docs/docs/sql/commands/sql-show-jobs.md

   <link rel="canonical" href="https://docs.risingwave.com/docs/current/sql-show-jobs/" />
 </head>

 Use `SHOW JOBS` to get all streaming jobs that are in progress, including their IDs, the specific statements, and their progresses.
-In RisingWave, a streaming job refers to the creation of a materialized view.
+In RisingWave, a streaming job refers to the creation of a materialized view, an index, a table, a sink or a source with connectors.
 If a streaming job takes too long, you can use the [`CANCEL JOBS`](/sql/commands/sql-cancel-jobs.md) to cancel it.

 ## Syntax